 Spring in Iran coincides with Norwuz, the Persian New Year, and lasts from March to May.
 This time of year is cool, with temperatures rapidly rising towards summer.
-Spring is a relatively short season and expats can expect fluctuating weather patterns with some rain too.
+Spring is a relatively short season and expats can expect fluctuating weather patterns with some rainfall too.

-Autumn in Iran is short, lasting from October to November.
+Autumn in Iran is short, lasting only from October to November.
 Temperatures begin to drop and rainfall arrives in most parts of the country by November.

 Winters in Iran are cool, especially in the northwest where the temperature drops below freezing, and it snows, often heavily.
 From December until mid-March, the weather will remain cool and tends to stay below 50°F (10°C), while occasionally dropping below 32°F (0°C).
 This is also the wettest time of year.

 A major concern for expats in Iran during summer is the combination of humidity and heat.
 Heat exhaustion is a threat to unprepared or sickly residents and can be fatal.
 In addition, sudden violent storms, usually during the rainy season can cause property damage and injury, and dust storms can result in fatalities.
 There are also frequent earthquakes in Iran, which can occur at any time of year.
 These are frequently damaging and lethal, especially when occurring close to Tehran.

 Two final environmental considerations for expats in Iran to be aware of are pollution and water security.
 The level of pollution in cities such as Tehran will adversely affect those with sensitive respiratory systems.
 Water availability is also a pressing current and future problem.
 To mitigate these challenges, it's best to prepare as much as possible before making the move to Iran.